If you want to be a part of the program, I'm expecting the full decision from the judge in the Fonnie Willis case down in Fulton County, Georgia.

 Nobody should be in the room.

-The answer then is no, they don't support many of them, don't support any restrictions at all.
+The answer then is no, they don't support.

 And Republicans need to get that message out.

-Now, there aren't many people, I'm sure, that think like that idiot, you know, former Governor Northam out of Virginia who said, Well, first you deliver the baby and then you make the baby comfortable, and then the doctor and the mother will have a conversation.
+Now, there aren't many people, I'm sure, that think like that idiot, you know, former Governor Northam out of Virginia who said, well, first you deliver the baby and then you make the baby comfortable and then the doctor and the mother will have a conversation.

-Uh this is now a state-by-state issue.
+This is now a state-by-state issue.

-Uh New York and California are gonna have very liberal uh abortion uh laws, you know, in perpetuity as far as my eye can see, and and then there will be variations.
+New York and California are going to have very liberal abortion laws in perpetuity as far as my eye can see.

-Now, politically, I think if Republicans take very, very hard line positions like No exceptions for rape incest to the mother's life, or if you know they they have a very short window for people to get an abortion where maybe even women don't even know they're pregnant.
+Now, politically, I think if Republicans take very, very hardline positions like no exceptions for rape, incest, or the mother's life, or if they have a very short window for people to get an abortion where maybe even women don't even know they're pregnant, I think politically, hear me now, I'm saying politically that it is an untenable position and they will lose elections because of it.

-They're gonna lie about Republicans.
+They're going to lie about Republicans.

-You gotta be ready to counter that lie.
+You've got to be ready to counter that lie.

 And it'll happen in every race around the country.